Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 Effectively identical to Task 4, creataing `def evaluate(self, X, Y):`.
 Be sure to remember that forward prop in our Neural Network tasks returns two items.
 You only want the final `A2` output to be evaluated.
 We don't care about the first one, A1

+# Task 13 NeuralNetwork Gradient Descent

+performs Gradient Descent via `def gradient_descent(self, X, Y, A1, A2, alpha=0.05):`.

+* alpha is learning rate.

+The idea will be the same as Task 5